 Bon Echo – see under Mazinaw Lake

-Lower Mazinaw Lake – Dewdney identified a site with three faces about 1 mile to the south of the main (Upper) Mazinaw Lake site and what he called its twenty-seven faces and 135 individual morphs or pictographs.
-See Mazinaw Lake below
+Lower Mazinaw Lake – Dewdney identified a site with three faces about 1 mile south of the main (Upper) Mazinaw Lake site and its twenty-seven faces and 135 individual morphs or pictographs.

 St. Lawrence River (see Brockville above)

-To get a handle on the meaning of the pictographs – and the motivation of those who drew them on the stone – Reading Rock Art by Grace Rajnovich is your best bet.
-I ordered my copy from Amazon in mid-2013 It is also available as a digital download.
+To get a handle on the meaning of the pictographs and the motivation of those who drew them on the stone Reading Rock Art by Grace Rajnovich is your best bet I ordered my paper copy from Amazon in mid-2013 It is also available as a digital download.

-Thor Conway’s website has a gallery (here) with pictograph images mostly from Ontario sites.
+Thor Conway’s website has a gallery (here) with pictograph images, mainly from Ontario sites.
 Also accessible at the site are sample chapters from his various books.
-Titles like Discovering Rock Art In Ontario’s Provincial Parks, Spirits on Stone, and Painted Dreams are clues that you’re in the right place!
-I got a copy of Spirits On Stone directly from the author using contact info on the website. _____________________________________________________
+Titles like Discovering Rock Art, Spirits on Stone, and Painted Dreams are clues that you’re in the right place.
+I got copies of Discovering Rock Art and Spirits On Stone directly from the author using the contact info on the website.

-The article concludes with a useful bibliography which could serve as a checklist of some of the best material in print.
-You will either be reading the article in French and/or making use of Google’s translate feature!
-One new word in my vocabulary after working my way through is the word rupestre, which turns out to be the word used in French in lieu of the English “pictograph” or “rock painting”.
-The Google translator confusingly translates it as “cave”. _________________________________________________________________
+The article concludes with a helpful bibliography.
+You will be reading the article in French or using Google Translate.
+One new word in my vocabulary is the word rupestre, which turns out to be the word used in French instead of the English “pictograph” or “rock painting.”
+The Google translator confusingly translates it as “cave.”

 The Quetico Foundation website (before its redesign in 2014) had a page entitled About Quetico Park – Native Pictographs”.
-Among other facts found there was the number of sites – 28 – in the park.
-Another interesting bit of information was this statement –
+Among the facts found was the number of sites – 28 – in the Park.
+Another noteworthy bit of information was this statement –

 In respect of the values and beliefs of the Elders of Lac La Croix First Nation related to the sacred nature of native pictographs, The Quetico Foundation has agreed to remove all photographic images of the pictographs from our Web site.
 In addition, as Foundation publications such as our Canoe Routes Map and brochure are updated and reprinted pictograph photographs will be removed.

 Check out the new page here.
-While there is still mention of the 28 pictograph sites, the paragraph above seems to have disappeared.
-Here is the toned-down rewrite to celebrate its sixtieth anniversary –
+While there is still mention of the 28 pictograph sites, the paragraph above has disappeared.
+Here is the toned-down “rewrite” to celebrate its sixtieth anniversary –

 Aboriginal peoples have lived in this region for thousands of years.
 In fact, 28 Aboriginal pictographs can still be sighted in the Park.
 For many Anishinaabe at Lac La Croix, these pictographs and their locations are sacred.
 To protect and respect this land, we’re deeply honored to work with and learn from the Lac La Croix First Nation.